vtexdocs/dev-portal-content/docs/guides/UI-Customization/vtexjs/vtexjs-for-checkout.md

 ## addToCart(items, expectedOrderFormSections, salesChannel)

-Add items to the orderForm. [block:callout]
+Add items to the orderForm.

-{ "type": "warning", "body": "This method does not automatically apply for promotions through UTM.
-To add promotions using UTM, do a `sendAttachment` of `marketingData` with the required information." } [/block] An item to be added is necessarily composed of: `id`, `quantity`, and `seller`.
+>⚠️ This method does not automatically apply to promotions through UTM.
+To add promotions using UTM, do a `sendAttachment` of `marketingData` with the required information.

+An item to be added is necessarily composed of: `id`, `quantity`, and `seller`.
 The `id` property can be obtained from the [Catalog](https://developers.vtex.com/vtex-rest-api/docs/vtexjs-for-catalog) by looking at the ItemId of the item in the product item array.

 Items that are already in the orderForm will remain unchanged.